lambdaclass/entropy_blog/posts/SGX.md

 ```
 make run
 ```
 The quantity of threads is defined in `Cargo.toml` file in the section `[package. metadata. fortanix-sgx]`.
-In this case there are defined 5 threads.
+In this case, there are defined 5 threads.
 The limit of the threads depends on the available memory.
 If this limit is exceeded, the enclave close.
 In addition, it's not possible to join threads inside the enclave.